scala/docs.scala-lang/_sips/sips/2017-02-07-priority-based-infix-type-precedence.md

 ```

 #### Developer issues example
-[This](http://stackoverflow.com/questions/23333882/scala-infix-type-aliasing-for-2-type-parameters) stackoverflow question demonstrate developers are 'surprised' by the difference in infix precedence, expecting infix type precedence to act the same as expression operations.
+[This](http://stackoverflow.com/questions/23333882/scala-infix-type-aliasing-for-2-type-parameters) Stack Overflow question demonstrate developers are 'surprised' by the difference in infix precedence, expecting infix type precedence to act the same as expression operations.

 ---